andre-romano/podman-ndnsim/README.md

 To run NS3 simulations, just place your ns-3 path (git clone it) inside the ```./ns-3``` folder.

-If you do not have an ./ns-3 folder, just create an empty ```./ns-3``` folder.
+If you do not have an ```./ns-3``` folder, just create an empty one.
 The container will populate it automatically.

 Place your simulation scenarios inside path ```./ns-3/scratch``` and run them with ```./waf``` command later.
 Each simulation scenario must have its own subpath inside the *scratch* folder.